 Self-Serve: 1-week enablement session for client developers with education on the solution pattern.
 After which, client IT teams then develop/deploy the solution in a self-serve mode.

-Professional Services: Hire system integrator to develop
+Professional Services: Leverage IBM or a systems integrator to develop